projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 <iframe frameborder="0" class="juxtapose" width="100%" height="380" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=28461d04-d41d-11e6-892e-0edaf8f81e27"></iframe>

-**Enable Blur**
+**Blur Mode**

 In case you are applying your own blur after VAO effect, you can try turning this off to save performance.
-Blur step included in VAO is fast and is part of its visual appearance, so you might consider keeping it on all the time.
+Blur implementations included in VAO are fast and a part of its visual appearance, so you might consider keeping it on all the time.

+**Basic**

+Simple uniform 3x3 blur

+**Enhanced**

+If you need extra control over how is the occlusion blurred - with controls size and sharpness.
+Sizes of 3 or 5 can be faster than basic blur, but higher values will be slower.
+Sharpness does not affect performance.

 **Output AO only**